 In the meantime, I’m focused on introducing newly diagnosed patients and longer-term survivors to the resources on Mend.
 It’s obvious that we need to show up for people during their cancer treatments.
 It’s not as obvious that the very hard work of recovery – often the most challenging phase of cancer – happens after surgeries and after treatments end.

 There are many ways to show up for someone who needs you.
 I’d love to help you help someone you care about.
-Learn what to say/not say, get advice on how to manage common symptoms, be an advocate for a loved one and create a Recovery Registry or simply buy something here that will help us keep the lights on and make a difference.
+Learn what to say/not say, get advice on how to manage common symptoms, be a helper for a loved one and create a Recovery Registry or simply buy something here that will help us keep the lights on and make a difference.

 My hope is that we can eventually expand Mend to help survivors of other traumatic events that need “Mending After” such as cardiac problems, domestic violence and even natural disasters like hurricanes.
 For the time being, 10% of proceeds from purchases on this site go to people who can’t afford cancer recovery care.